ConSol/sakuli/docs/additional-settings.md

     * just for curiosity :-)
     * to keep the browser in background while Sakuli tests a non-web application (e.g. fat client)

-In addition to the possibilities described in [General note on property settings](./additional-settings.md#general-note-on-property-settings), `sakuli.bat/sakuli.sh` can also be given the parameter `-b`:
+In addition to the possibilities described in [General note on property settings](./additional-settings.md#general-note-on-property-settings), the generic Sakuli starter `sakuli` can also be given the parameter `-b`:

-    %SAKULI_HOME%/bin/sakuli.sh -b chrome --run /path/to/suite
+    sakuli -b chrome --run /path/to/suite

 ### Sahi behind a proxy